 The following descriptions should help you choose the right level of evening course for you.
 All courses are marked with their name and stage, both on our website and on the Online Store.

 Each Language Stage in our courses is made up of two units, e.g. Stage 1A and Stage 1B.
 Each unit normally has 12 teaching sessions of two hours.
-The majority of students should enrol for the "A" part, starting in the week of 08 October and continue with the more advanced "B" part starting in the second semester.
-However, for students who can demonstrate an appropriate level of knowledge/ability, it may be possible to join the "B" part of a course in October or January.
+The majority of students should enrol for the "A" part, starting in October (Semester 1) and continue with the more advanced "B" part starting in January/February (Semester 2).
+However, for students who can demonstrate an appropriate level of knowledge/ability, it may be possible to join the "B" part of a course in October or January/February.

 If you are a complete beginner in Arabic, French, German, Italian Portuguese or Spanish we should also have Stage 1A courses in these languages starting in the second semester.

-The best way to feel confident about your personal Language Stage is to come along to our Open Evening on 12th September 2012 18:30 - 20:30 at the Avenue Campus, where tutors from each language will be available to give you an informal assesment and help you with your decision.
+The best way to feel confident about your personal Language Stage is to come along to one of our Open Evenings at the Avenue Campus, where tutors from each language will be available to give you an informal assesment and help you with your decision.

 Stage 1A (Beginners) & 1B (Improvers)